dennyzhang/terraform_jenkins_digitalocean/README.md

    * [Create VM With Jenkins job](#create-vm-with-jenkins-job)

 # What For?
-- Define Jenkins job to create and provision digitalocean VMs by terraform
+- Support create and provision DigitalOcean VMs from Jenkins GUI
-- Customize the machine flavor and also attached volume
+- Support users to customize the machine flavor, and whether to attach additional volumes
+- Support users to specify the userdata of the VM
+- Support users to run addiontal scripts after the VM provisioning You might have some sensitive credentials, which you don't want to pass through userdata.

-- Support users to scp a script folder to VM, then run them with one enforced convention
+Hence here we support you scp a script folder, find all bash scripts by lexicographical order, then run them one by one

 # Create VM With pures bash
 - 1 Prepare parameters